cdl-geneseo/geneseo-dictionary/C/Clutch.md

 # Clutch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Clutch

 Created by  Unknown User (bli2), last modified by  Unknown User (kec3) on Nov 29, 2010

 clutch (AJ) - no change Source: Dictionary of Geneseo English, Fall 1998 Simmington Clutch (AJ): of utmost importance, [[awesome]], cool, [[sweet]] deal (e.g. &quot;That's clutch!&quot;) Definition of approximately 42% of those surveyed.
 (F06) Clutch (VB): to grasp or hold tightly.
 Definition of approximately 14% of those surveyed.
 (F06) Clutch (NN): a driving term.
 Definition of approximately 7% of those surveyed.
 (F06) Unknown by approximately 28% of those surveyed.
 (F06) Simmington